 Bluerock Fund Advisor, LLC was formed on May 11, 2012 and is registered with the SEC as an investment adviser.
-The Advisor is a subsidiary of Bluerock Asset Management, LLC ("BAM"); BAM's Managing Member is Bluerock Real Estate Holdings, LLC.
-Bluerock Real Estate Holdings, LLC and its affiliates ("Bluerock"), a leading institutional alternative asset manager with more than \$15 billion in acquired and managed assets based in New York with regional offices across the United States.
+The Advisor is a subsidiary of Bluerock Asset Management, LLC ("BAM"); BAM, together with its affiliates ("Bluerock"), is a leading institutional alternative asset manager with more than \$14 billion in acquired and managed assets based in New York with regional offices across the United States.
 Bluerock principals have a collective 100+ years of investing experience with more than \$120 billion of real estate and capital markets experience and manage multiple well-recognized real estate private and public company platforms.